Como es tu nivel de español? Que sabes de la lengua española?

 Let’s start with Superprof and its prices for classes to learn Spanish.

-So set aside all those advertisements that offer “free Spanish classes,” “learn Spanish online,” and other express, “free lessons” methods to language learning that are often nothing more than mere gimmicks.
+So set aside all those advertisements that offer “free Spanish classes” and “learn Spanish online,” and which are often nothing more than mere gimmicks.
 With a home Spanish instructor, the results will be much better, for a price you can work with.

-In addition to the already lower prices of language and Spanish classes, we’d like to point out to readers that it’s possible to further lower the cost of a Spanish lesson.
+In addition to the already lower prices of language and Spanish classes, we’d like to point out to readers that it’s possible to lower the cost of a Spanish lesson even further.

-Note for instance that if you decide to learn Spanish with a Superprof instructor, you’ll benefit from two almost immediate cost reduction promotions.
+Note for instance that if you decide to learn Spanish with a Superprof instructor, you’ll generally benefit from two reductions in cost.

-For starters, the first hour is almost always free!
+For starters, the first hour is almost always free (please check with each individual tutor)!
 Indeed, a major percentage of Superprof teachers offer the first hour of their Spanish course for free to their students.
 Also, for a package of 10 hours of private instruction, most teachers also give a second cost reduction to students (about 15% on average).